Haymarket affair: Verdict and contemporary reactions

 The jury returned guilty verdicts for all eight defendants.
 Before being sentenced, Neebe told the court that Schaack's officers were among the city's worst gangs, ransacking houses and stealing money and watches.
 Schaack laughed, and Neebe retorted, "You need not laugh about it, Captain Schaack.
 You are one of them.
 You are an anarchist, as you understand it.
 You are all anarchists, in this sense of the word, I must say."
 Judge Gary sentenced seven of the defendants to death by hanging and Neebe to 15 years in prison.
 The sentencing provoked outrage from labor and workers' movements and their supporters, resulting in protests around the world, and elevating the defendants to the status of martyrs, especially abroad.
 Portrayals of the anarchists as bloodthirsty foreign fanatics in the press along with the 1889 publication of Captain Schaack's sensational account, Anarchy and Anarchism, on the other hand, inspired widespread public fear and revulsion against the strikers and general anti-immigrant feeling, polarizing public opinion.

-In an article datelined May 4, entitled "Anarchy's Red Hand", The New York Times had described the incident as the "bloody fruit" of "the villainous teachings of the Anarchists".
+In an article datelined May 4, entitled "Anarchy's Red Hand", The New York Times describes the incident as the "bloody fruit" of "the villainous teachings of the Anarchists".
 The Chicago Times described the defendants as "arch counselors of riot, pillage, incendiarism and murder"; other reporters described them as "bloody brutes", "red ruffians", "dynamarchists", "bloody monsters", "cowards", "cutthroats", "thieves", "assassins", and "fiends".
-The journalist George Frederic Parsons wrote a piece for The Atlantic Monthly in which he identified the fears of middle-class Americans concerning labor radicalism, and asserted that the workers had only themselves to blame for their troubles.
+Journalist George Frederic Parsons wrote a piece for The Atlantic Monthly in which he identifies the fears of middle-class Americans concerning labor radicalism and asserts that the workers had only themselves to blame for their troubles.
 Edward Aveling remarked, "If these men are ultimately hanged, it will be the Chicago Tribune that has done it."
 Schaack, who had led the investigation, was dismissed from the police force for allegedly having fabricated evidence in the case but was reinstated in 1892.